CXO Guide to Rationalize Cloud Costs and Ensure Measurable ROI

 While economic uncertainty and recession are topics of the day, and an aura of gloom surrounds businesses, cloud technology is at an all-time high.
 Gartner predicts that cloud spending in 2023 will not stop and could reach $592 billion – 21 percent more than $490 billion in 2022.

 Even as the cloud business continues to balloon, the ground reality for CXOs is sobering.
-The predicament for CXOs would lie in rationalizing cloud costs and identifying measurable ROI on cloud spending.
+The predicament for CXOs would lie in cloud cost optimisation and identifying measurable ROI on cloud spending.

 For CXOs, if the cloud empowers technology advancement but with measurable ROI, they have already begun delivering on their promises.